 Why are these stats such a big deal?
 For one, the government focus and findings validate the strength of the outdoor industry (as reported by an economic impact study published by the Outdoor Industries Association, which ranked outdoor rec as a bigger contributor to the U.S. economy than the pharmaceutical, motor vehicle, and fuel industries).
 This also should help the federal government to recognize the growth of the outdoor industry as a whole, as well as the contributions from specific activities – like the $3.48 billion gross output from bicycling.* (Note: This gross output calculation does not include revenue generated from imported bike products or from tourism — both big numbers.)

-The new data includes detailed breakouts on individual segments of outdoor recreation, drilling down on guided tours and separating land tours from water tours.
+The new data includes detailed breakouts on individual segments of outdoor recreation, pinpointing guided tours and separating land tours from water tours.
 These distinctions improve understanding of how each activity contributes to the outdoor economy.
 The Sept.
-20 release also offers improvements to better reflect reality: The 20 sets of tables are all adjusted for inflation.
+20 release also offers modifications to better reflect reality: The 20 sets of tables are all adjusted for inflation.

 “These statistics will be key moving forward as we advocate for legislation related to outdoor recreation,” said Jenn Dice, PeopleForBikes’ vice president of business network.
 “Whether working at the national, state or local level, this research helps make the case that a vote for outdoor recreation is a vote for jobs and economic development.”